ajitagupta/book-library-crud-api/README.md

 All MVC frameworks for web applications provide a way to address views.
 Spring provides view resolvers, which enable you to render models in a browser without tying you to a specific view technology.
 All controllers in the Spring Web MVC framework return a `ModelAndView` instance.
 Views in Spring are addressed by a view name and are resolved by a view resolver.

 ### Repository
+Now that we have our model designed, we can create our JPA repositories so we can store and read our Java objects.
+Following our packaging structure and the layered application pattern, we'll create repositories in a new repository package.

 For each of the model entities in the application, we define a repository interface.
-The repository `JPARepository` includes all the methods such as sorting, paginating data and CRUD operations.
+The repository `JPARepository` includes all the methods such as sorting, paginating data and CRUD operations, making it a very convenient solution.
 One can thus implement this interface with an underlying interface.
 For specifying that the underlying interface is a repository, a marker annotation `@Repository` is used.

+### Microservice three-tier approach, layering
+We have learnt to write a well-designed, layered Spring Boot application where we used a three-tier approach: model, application, presentation, and data.
+This is a well-known pattern for its benefits related to loose coupling and clear separation of responsibilities.
+But there is still much more to learn: once you get several of these applications, how are they going to connect to each other?
+How do they see each other’s instances if they start to scale up?
+It's time to move to microservices.